ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 # TODO

-Speedup: Replace grid with R-Tree, cache HMM layers for one event.
+Speedup: Replace grid with R-Tree, store (TripId, TS)-tuples in Grid/R-Tree, cache HMM layers for one event.
 Not needed because fast enough for our purposes.
 Replace Zipper by one datastructure in GCI.

 Both approaches have the downside that they rely on linear interpolation for estimating where the PTV is between two stops.
 This is not accurate for trip segments with varying speeds.